Azarlak/EvoCiv/docs/CONTRIBUTING.md

 ## PLEASE NOTE:
-    The guidelines in this document are currently *optional*.
+    The guidelines in this document are currently optional.
     As such, you may skip reading them if you want to.
     They may become obligatory in the future if deemed necessary.
 &nbsp;